The best barefoot shoes for kids have thin, flexible soles and a wide toe-box. This allows a child to naturally develop

 When your baby starts walking literally everywhere and you need to put a little protection on their feet, there are quite a few companies making cute soft leather barefoot baby shoes and moccasins.
 But once they start hitting those toddler sizes, there are less and less barefoot and minimalist shoe options, and more traditional shoes with stiff soles and narrow toe boxes.

-Earlier this year, I began researching barefoot and minimalist hiking shoes for adults to find something more comfortable and less clunky than the traditional hiking boots you usually find.
-As I learned more about the benefits of barefoot shoes, I started looking into barefoot toddler shoes for my son.
+I started wearing barefoot and minimalist hiking shoes several years ago, and as I learned more about the benefits of barefoot shoes, I began buying barefoot toddler shoes for my son.
 Thankfully, over the last year or two there has been a lot of growth in the market with companies offering great barefoot shoes for kids and toddlers.
 We’ve been testing out shoes to share our personal reviews here of the best barefoot shoes for kids and toddlers.

 What to look for in Barefoot Shoes for Kids